AA-CubeSat-Team/Magnetometer/RPi/HMC5983/README.md

 ### Example 2

 This example shows how to change the operating mode on the chip.
 If the mode is on any other mode than single-measurement mode, then change it to single-measurement mode.
 If it's already in single-measurement mode, then do nothing.
 After getting the first data set, we get another.
-To make and run the executable, type in the following command in the terminal:
+To make and run the executable, run the following command in the terminal:

 ```
 make example2.exe